SamuelDMFerreira/2024_Game_Programming_Slingshot_Effect/ProjectDocument.md

    - Player system:
        - [AddPlayers()](https://github.com/SamuelDMFerreira/2024_Game_Programming_Slingshot_Effect/blob/6a1ac0aa94ac47e06293623e1a71a3e0aaf3677c/Assets/Scripts/GameManager.cs#L125-L141) function initializes two players at predefined spawn points upon entering the gameplay scene.
 It assigns unique player IDs to each instantiated player and resets the ID stored in winner.
+       - Originally, the players were initialized in the scene.
+When the scene loaded, the Player Input Manager would add the players to the input system randomly, which resulted in player1 sometimes in screen 1 and sometimes in screen 2.
+This was an issue because the health bar for player1 was anchored on the left and the health bar for player2 was anchored on the right.
+To fix this, I changed the join players behavior of the player input manager to "Join Manually" instead.
+In the game manager, I initialized the first player which meant player 1 would always be on screen 0 and player 2 would always be on screen 1.

    - Health system:
        - [UpdateHealth()](https://github.com/SamuelDMFerreira/2024_Game_Programming_Slingshot_Effect/blob/6a1ac0aa94ac47e06293623e1a71a3e0aaf3677c/Assets/Scripts/GameManager.cs#L98-L111) is an event that takes in 3 parameters: playerID, currentHealth, and maxHealth.
 It logs the current health of the player and invokes an event to notify other components of the health change.
 Additionally, it checks if the player's health has reached zero and determines the winner accordingly and updates the game state with UpdateState(GameState.Won).